 Congress created the debt ceiling in the Second Liberty Bond Act of 1917.
-It allowed the Treasury Department to issue Liberty Bonds so the U.S. could enter World War I military expenses These longer-term bonds had lower interest payments than the short-term bills Treasury used before the Act.
+It allowed the Treasury Department to issue Liberty Bonds so the U.S. could finance its World War I military expenses These longer-term bonds had lower interest payments than the short-term bills Treasury used before the Act.
 Congress now had the ability to control overall government spending for the first time.
 Prior to that, it had only issued authorization for specific debt, such as the Panama Canal or other short-term notes.
 (Source: CRS Report for Congress, The Debt Limit: History and Recent Increases, 2008)

 Once the debt ceiling is reached, Treasury cannot auction new Treasury notes.
 It must rely on incoming revenue to pay ongoing Federal government expenses.
 This happened in 1996, and Treasury announced it could not send out Social Security checks.

 Competing Federal regulations make it unclear how Treasury could decide which bills to pay, and which to delay.
 Owners of the debt would get concerned that they may not get paid.

 If Treasury did actually default on its interest payments, three things would happen.
 First, the federal government could no longer pay any its employees' salaries or benefits.
 All those receiving Social Security, Medicare, and Medicaid payments would go without.
 Federal buildings, and services, would close.

 Second, the yields of Treasury notes sold on the secondary market would rise.
 This would create higher interest rates, increasing the cost of doing business and buying a home.
 This would slow economic growth.